Tumours that fall under this group include four main types of tumours 1,4:

 - periampullary duodenal carcinoma

-Although patients with periampullary tumors have similar symptoms at presentation, they exhibit different clinical outcomes according to the origin of these tumours.
+Although patients with periampullary tumours have similar symptoms at presentation, they exhibit different clinical outcomes according to the origin of these tumours.

 Their origins are difficult and often impossible to discern based on clinical settings and on preoperative imaging.
 The presence of a bulging papilla sign may suggest the diagnosis.